Charlie Munger likes to invert problems.

 When I told people I was leaving my job, they asked what I was doing next.
 I didn’t have a simple answer to this because the whole point of FI is to have freedom and options.
-This means life can be an adventure, like it was when you were 21.
-Some people, aware that I’m into investing, asked whether I’d be spending my time day trading?
+Some people who knew I was into investing, asked whether I’d be spending my time day trading?

 Errrr…no. Firstly my average holding period is about 3 years (and rising).
 Second, I didn’t spend 20 years in the office staring at numbers on a screen just so I could spend the next 20 years at home staring at numbers on a screen.
 Like Julia Roberts said in Pretty Woman: that’s not changing your life, that’s just geography.

-People often think of buying equities like its gambling.
+People often think of buying shares like its gambling.
 And in a way it is.
 But it depends which side of the table you’re sitting.
 There is a huge difference between gambling if you are the casino and gambling if you are a customer of the casino.

 Let’s visualise the customer.
 Frankie Fuckwit is 26 and is on a stag do in Las Vegas.
 He has white sneakers, a baseball cap on backwards and a T-Shirt that says “Instant Asshole…just add alcohol“.
 Frankie has many flaws, but he does have some self-awareness.

 Having already added alcohol into the proceedings, Frankie & Co. decide to go and play roulette.
 If you own the casino, this situation is shaping up nicely for you.

 The casino owner doesn’t really care if the next spin comes up red or black.
 Win some, lose some.
 You just want lots of Frankies in the casino betting on as many spins of the roulette wheel as possible.

 That’s because the casino has an Edge.
 This is an important concept: an edge is an inbuilt advantage that tilts the odds in your favour (if you own the casino) or against you (if you’re Frankie).